Social Space

 Random Seating

-For a base line comparison, we started with a random seat assignment and evaluated the impact on social vs spatial connections.
-In this example the fitness score based on the above formulation comes to k=2.32.
 The layouts below represent the spatial and social groups and the matrix graph highlights the difference in social and spatial relationship for individual pairs.

 As evident from the social layout, all of the social groups have been broken up and distributed around the floor plan, creating a weakly connected social space.